department-of-veterans-affairs/next-build/READMEs/quickstart.md

 As listed above, please read [generators.md](READMEs/generators.md)

 [Link to environment setup documentation](https://github.com/department-of-veterans-affairs/next-build/tree/main?tab=readme-ov-file#next-build)
 A video walkthrough should be available to assist in setting up.
 If not compressed and posted here yet.
 The Slack thread in which they exist is [here](https://dsva.slack.com/archives/D071CCW690E/p1723650927105169).
-The 30 minute video is the layout creation walkthrough
+The 30 minute video is the layout creation walkthrough.

 > [!NOTE]
-> Next-Build is not involve in the creation of completly new layouts from scratch at the moment.
+> Next-Build is not involve in the creation of new layouts from scratch at the moment.
 The goal is to translate all of Content-Build's existing layouts into Next-Build.

 > [!NOTE]
 > Not all generated files are required to be used.
 It acts as a structured template of what is needed to build a layout.

-When creating a new layout, create a new layout, create a new feature branch from main and use `yarn plop` to generate a layout template.
+When creating a new layout, create a new feature branch from main and use `yarn plop` to generate a layout template.
 Running this comand will prompt you to choose the type of content you want to generate.
-The following insctrustion will go through each option.
+The following instructions will go through each option.

 > [!NOTE]
 > Branch naming has not been consistent and had followed the trend of what works best for the team.
 The AP Team of 2024 followed the naming conventions of `issue_#_(summary of ticket/task)`

 - Yarn Plop > Select **Content Type**

   <img width="501" alt="Screenshot 2024-09-19 at 11 40 53 AM" src="https://github.com/user-attachments/assets/ca808770-50d7-4407-a236-07c45b58d83c">

   - **Content Type** generate these files
     - Path `src/templates/layouts/`
       - Within `<folder layout name>`